erhardsc/bannigrin/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = Enjoy Instagram Basic Features =

-* NEW - Instagram video visualization for browser supporting HTML5
+* Hashtag-based Instagram feed to show pictures by Instagram hashtag
-* Show pictures of Instagram profiles and/or Hashtags
+* Profile-based Instagram feed to show pictures by Instagram profiles
-* Instagram Grid View
+* Instagram video visualization
+* Shortcode to publish Instagram feed with carousel and grid visualization
+* Shortcode button in the editor
+* Widget for sidebars to publish Instagram feed with carousel and grid visualization

+* Pictures Transition for carousel: one picture / more pictures at a time
+* Option for activating Navigation in carousel view (yes/no)
+* Customization for Number of Instagram pictures to see in the same time

+* Number of columns and rows customizable
 * Fade In Effect for Instagram Grid View

-* Number of columns and rows customizable
-* Instagram Carousel View
-* Number of Instagram pictures to see in same time customizable
-* Navigations buttons (yes/no)
-* Shortcodes button in the editor
+* Standard resolution in Lightbox view
-* Instagram Widgets for sidebars
+* Lightbox with media caption and navigation arrow
+* HTML 5 video support in Lightbox view

 * Touch
-* Completely responsive and Optimized Mobile Devices
+* Completely responsive and Optimized for Mobile Devices
-* NEW: Instagram pictures with squared format supported
+* Instagram pictures with squared format supported

-* NEW: standard resolution in lightbox view
+* One click set up.
+* Php 7 compatible

 = Very Simple Installation and Configuration for Enjoy Instagram =